-In order to show you a good mix from a variety of sources (Sportsnet, Toronto Star, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the main list only.
+In order to show you a good mix from a variety of sources (Sportsnet, Toronto Star, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the front page only.

-We want to track and integrate all the best content, and we aim to be the most extensive resource out there.
-Sometimes that means, for instance, having a disproportionate number of blogs, or adding posts about promotions for a minor league team, or adding 10 individual post-game interviews at the same time.
-Curation allows us to follow the content wherever it takes us, while still providing what is at the core of the Aggregator sites, an easy-to-digest quality list of links covering your Toronto sports teams.
+We work hard to find all the best content, and we aim to be the most extensive resource out there.
+Sometimes that means, for instance, having a lot of blogs, or adding posts about minor league promotions, or adding 8 individual post-game interview videos at the same time.
+Curation allows us to follow the content wherever it takes us, while still providing what is at the core of the Aggregator sites, an easy-to-digest up-to-date high-quality list of links.

-There are no hard and fast rules, but here are some circumstances in which an item might be held off the main list:
+There are no hard and fast rules, but here are some circumstances in which an item might be held off Our List and why:

 We're less confident in an item's quality when we don't find an author or show or some type of context for the content.
-There are times when, despite not having an author, our crawler feels confident that an item should be added to the site (enough other criteria are met), but does not feel confident enough to add it to the main list.
+There are times when, despite not discovering attribution, our crawler is confident that an item should be added to the site (enough other criteria are met), but does not feel confident enough to add it to the main list.
 These criteria are set on a source-by-source basis.

 These tend to be community-based.
 They're great, but not as necessary for the snapshot.
 Find them on their respective blog category pages.

 These often come in bunches and would flood the main list.
 Especially post-game, these can come 5, or even 10 at a time.
 They overwhelm the top of the page and push other content way down the list.
 Find them on their respective Radio and Video pages or in their modules on the front page.

 Some items simply contain a very small amount of content.
-Think 100-word player updates, or a "Top 50" article with indiviual promotional pages published for each item, or slideshows.
-More often than not, this content is terrific and useful to the users of the respectives sites, but again, we feel other links are more impactful, thus a better use of scarce page space for our users.
-You can always find this content on each indvidual source or author page.
+Think 100-word player status updates, or a "Top 50" article with individual promotional pages published for each item, or slideshows.
+More often than not, this content is terrific and useful to the users of their respectives sites, but again, we feel other links are more impactful, thus a better use of scarce page space for our users.

 You can find a reverse-chronological list of EVERYTHING found by our crawlers at each Aggregator site by clicking Everything from the main menu, navigation bar, or footer.